David Proudfoot (engineer)

 David Proudfoot (1838 – 20 March 1891) was a New Zealand engineering contractor and company director in Dunedin.
-He was born in Musselburgh, or Gilmerton, Midlothian, Scotland in about 1838, or 1841.
+He was born in Musselburgh, or Gilmerton, Midlothian, Scotland, in about 1838 or 1841.

-He was a Dunedin landowner and contractor, and was one of the promoters of the Dunedin Peninsula and Ocean Beach Railway.
-He owned the horse-drawn trams serving the suburbs of Dunedin and having a "virtual monopoly", until he sold them to the Dunedin City and Suburban Tramway Co in 1883 for £55,000.
+He was a Dunedin landowner and contractor and was one of the promoters of the Dunedin Peninsula and Ocean Beach Railway.
+He owned the horse-drawn trams serving the suburbs of Dunedin and had a "virtual monopoly", until he sold them to the Dunedin City and Suburban Tramway Co. in 1883 for £55,000.
 He was the brother-in-law of newspaper proprietor Sir George Fenwick, owing to Fenwick's marriage to Proudfoot's sister Jane.

-About 1883 he left Dunedin, and died in Sydney on 20 March 1891 while undergoing surgery.
+In 1883, he left Dunedin and died in Sydney on 20 March 1891, while undergoing surgery.
 Reports of his age at death varied between 49 and 61.
 A cousin said he was 50.
-His Waverley Cemetery burial record and an inscription on his coffin said he was aged 49.
+His Waverley Cemetery burial record and an inscription on his coffin said he was 49.